China bans exports to North Korea of weapons-related goods

-BEIJING (AP) — China has tightened trade controls on North Korea by banning exports of electronics and other goods that can be used in making weapons.
+BEIJING (AP) — China has banned exports to North Korea of electronics and other goods that can be used in making weapons, tightening U.N. sanctions imposed over Pyongyang’s nuclear and missile development.

-The ban announced late Sunday is part of U.N.
-Security Council sanctions imposed to press the government of North Korean leader Kim Jong Un to stop developing nuclear and missile technology.

-The latest ban covers “dual use” industrial components, metal alloys and other materials that can be used in both civilian products and weapons.
+The ban covers “dual use” industrial components, metal alloys and other materials that can be used in both civilian products and weapons, according to a Commerce Ministry statement issued late Sunday.

+The U.N.
+Security Council has steadily tightened trade restrictions as leader Kim Jong Un’s government pressed ahead with nuclear and missile development in defiance of foreign pressure.

+Beijing was long Pyongyang’s diplomatic protector but has supported the U.N. sanctions out of frustration at what Chinese leaders see as their neighbor’s increasingly reckless behavior.

 Most Read Business Stories